roulpriya/youspotted/README.md

 # 🔎 You Spotted Me
 You spotted me!

 This is a simple project to showcase your contact information in a QR code.
-Usefull for conferences, meetups, etc.
+Useful for conferences, meetups, etc.

 ## How to use it